cherngywh/Distinguish-sentiments-on-Twitter/README.md

 ```

 ## Timer
-*- Run the function to check if there are new requests every 5 minutes.*
+*Run the function to check if there are new requests every 5 minutes.*

 ```python